-The water supply access charges for Business, Multi-Residential (non-strata flats) and Mixed-Use (residential/business) properties are based on the customer's capacity and/or demand requirements.
+The water supply access charges for Business, Multi-Residential (non-strata flats) and Mixed-Use (residential/business) properties are based on the customer's capacity requirements.
 Water access charges are proportional to the size of the water meter based on a capacity factor.